KDXX: KDXX HD Radio programming

-Sometime in early 2022, KDXX launched a third digital subchannel (HD3) to simulcast Spanish sports station KFLC TUDN Radio 1270 AM.
+Sometime in early 2022, KDXX launched a third digital subchannel (HD3) to simulcast Spanish sports station KFLC.
+This simulcast ceased operations in 2024, a few months after KFLC's new owner Latino Media Network took over full operations.

 Signal

 Unlike most of the area's FM stations like sister KLNO, which transmit their signals from Cedar Hill, KDXX transmits its signal from an area east-southeast of Sanger.
-Therefore, KDXX's signal is much stronger in the northern majority of the Dallas/Fort Worth Metroplex including Dallas, Fort Worth, Denton, and McKinney as well as the cities of Decatur, Gainesville, Sherman, and Bonham, but is considerably weaker in southern parts of the Dallas/Fort Worth pointing south.
+Therefore, KDXX's signal is much stronger in the northern majority of the Dallas/Fort Worth Metroplex including Dallas, Fort Worth, Denton, and McKinney as well as the cities of Decatur, Gainesville, Sherman, and Bonham, but is considerably weaker in southern parts of the Dallas/Fort Worth Metroplex pointing south.